JJeris/JJeris/README.md

 # Personal projects:
 - A [website](https://jjeris.github.io/random-password-generator-website/), that generates a random password for you,
-- A personal CV webpage (WIP), detailing my skills and other projects.
+- (WIP) A personal CV webpage, detailing my skills and other projects,
+- (WIP) An Open Source Text editor built using Tauri.

 # Professional projects:
 - <...>, which is a desktop app made with Tauri and ReactJS, that manages Bleder versions and its user made addons.
 I performed all of the system level programming, alongside 90% of the middleware development, as well as the apps architecture design.
 You can download it for free here <...>.